|About this course:|

 In Block 4: Myth and reason you examine the relations and tensions between ‘mythical’ and ‘rational’ thought in Greek culture.
 Starting with origins, i.e. how the world began, this block progresses to consideration of emerging rational and scientific modes of thought.
 This is principally in the Presocratic philosophers and in Hippocratic medicine, of the sixth to fourth centuries BCE and then progressing to a consideration of how human life ends, i.e. myths of the afterlife in Mystery religion and the philosopher Plato.

-You will also be required to undertake, with a degree of independence, a project at the end of the course.
+You will also be required to undertake, with a degree of independence, a project at the end of the module.

-This is a Level 3 course.
-Level 3 courses build on the skills and subject knowledge acquired from studies at Levels 1 and 2.
+This is a Level 3 module.
+Level 3 modules build on the skills and subject knowledge acquired from studies at Levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably at the OU.

-Although no particular courses are required before studying this one, we recommend that you should have taken at least two arts courses at Levels 1 and 2.
-The Level 1 course The arts past and present (AA100) as well as a Level 2 course would be ideal preparation.
-This is because this course has been designed to enable you to apply and develop skills in working with source material that you would get from an interdisciplinary or single-discipline Level 2 course.
+Although no particular modules are required before studying this one, we recommend that you should have taken at least two arts modules at Levels 1 and 2.
+The Level 1 module The arts past and present (AA100) as well as a Level 2 module would be ideal preparation.
+This is because this module has been designed to enable you to apply and develop skills in working with source material that you would get from an interdisciplinary or single-discipline Level 2 module.

 For further information visit the faculty website.